msuchane/bugzilla_query/README.md

 ### Advanced query

 Use an API key to log into Bugzilla.
 Search for all bugs on Fedora 36 that belong to the `rust` component.
-Check that there is more than one bug.
+Check that there is more than one bug:

 ```
 use tokio;